tokumeiAnonymous/calculator/README.md

-##This is a simple implementation of a calculator.
+## This is a simple implementation of a calculator.

-##Credits:
+# #Credits:

    Background Photo by: Magda Ehlers from Pexels

-##Features to be added:
+# Features to be added:

--Two layer display for last result and current input and operation
+- Two layer display for last result and current input and operation